Need help? Contact the National Human Trafficking Hotline: Call 1 (888) 373-7888 | Text “BeFree” 233733 | Live Chat | QUICK EXIT

 • Human trafficking is recognized as the fastest growing criminal industry³

-While the United States has done a tremendous job to combat this destructive crime, there is still more work to be done.
+While great strides are being made to combat this destructive crime, there is still more work to be done.

 “Injustice anywhere is a threat to justice everywhere.”